tweag/ghc/docs/users_guide/exts/linear_types.rst

 - There is currently no support for multiplicity annotations such as ``x :: a # p``, ``\(x :: a # p) -> ...``.
 - Multiplicity polymorphism is incomplete and experimental.
 You may have success using it, or you may not.
-Expect it to be really unreliable.x
+Expect it to be really unreliable.
 - All ``case``, ``let`` and ``where`` statements consume their right-hand side, or scrutiny, ``Many`` times.
 That is, the following will not type check: